RomanKue/docs-example/docs/app-dev-handbook/authentication-and-authorization.md

 ## User Information

-Some user's attributes are passed as custom headers.
+Some user (or M2M client id)'s attributes are passed as custom headers.
 The list below shows, what can be evaluated by the back-end:

 * `Unity-Email` e.g. `user@example.com`
 * `Unity-B2XRole` e.g. `B2B_I`